sunwellup/ShenWei-hugo-academic/content/research-topic/virtual element method/index.md

 ---
 title: Investigation of virtual element method
 summary: Virtual element method (VEM) is considered as as general finite element method because it can used for any arbitrary polygon meshes.
-The main idea of VEM is to project the function in virtual element space (i.e., the space of shape functions) to a polynomial space with predefined order.
 tags:
 - virtual element method
 - Contact problem